 A dark that was lightened occasionally by trucks on the other highway whooshing by on their way to Pakistan.
 So far there were no signs of approaching headlights coming from Pakistan.

-Above the man Anna continued to watch him run toward Pakistan.
+From above Anna continued to watch him run toward Pakistan.
 For a time he paralleled the road, then made his way onto it.
 Then off it as a cargo hauler approached from the direction of Pakistan and passed him.
-He was staggering now as he tried to run.
+He was staggering now as he continued trying to run.

 The big truck slowed and stopped behind the assailants’ car.
 The driver stared at the scene illuminated by his headlights.